Case Interview Checklist and Rubric: 50-Point Guide (2026)

 - Did you ask appropriate, relevant clarifying questions?

-- Did you keep the number of questions asked to a reasonable number?
+- Did you keep the number of questions to a reasonable amount?

 Structuring a framework

-- Did you spend no more than 3-4 minutes in silence creating your framework?
+- Did you spend no more than 3 to 4 minutes in silence creating your framework?

-- Did your framework include 3-5 different buckets?
+- Did your framework include 3 to 5 different buckets?

 - Were all buckets in your framework relevant to the case?